davgracia/hedera-tools/README.md

 ## License

-This project is licensed under the GPL-3.0-or-later License.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) file for details.
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
+This license allows you to:

+- Use, study, and modify the software.
+- Distribute copies of the original software.
+- Distribute copies of your modified versions.

+However, any distributed copies or modifications must also be licensed under the GPL-3.0-or-later.
+For more details, see the [full license text](https://www.gnu.org/licenses/gpl-3.0.txt).